sciactive/nephele/packages/authenticator-custom/README.md

 # Options / Defaults

+- `realm` = `'Nephele WebDAV Service'`: The realm is the name reported by the server when the user is prompted to authenticate.
+- `unauthorizedAccess` = `false`: Allow the user to proceed, even if they are not authenticated.
 - `getUser`: A function that takes a username and returns a promise that resolves to a user if the user exists or it's not possible to tell whether they exist, or null otherwise.
-- `realm` = `'Nephele WebDAV Service'`: The realm is the name reported by the server when the user is prompted to authenticate.
 - `key` = `random_uuid()`: A private key used to calculate nonce values for Digest authentication.
 - `nonceTimeout` = `1000 * 60 * 60 * 6`: The number of milliseconds for which a nonce is valid once issued.
 Defaults to 6 hours.
 - `authBasic`: Authorize a User returned by `getUser` with a password.